Open Call for Proposals

 What types of research does SPARK NS support?

 SPARK NS supports translational research projects at any stage of development between target identification and entry into clinical trials.
-Our 2024 and 2025 programs focus on Parkinson’s disease.
+Our program focuses on Parkinson’s disease and autism.

 How much funding does a project selected for a SPARK NS program receive and what can the funding be used for?

-Selected projects receive up to $2,000,000 in milestone-based funding over the duration of a SPARK NS two-year program, including discretionary funding for PIs of $50,000 per year.
+Selected projects receive up to $2,000,000 in milestone-based funding over the two-year period or participation, including discretionary funding for PIs of $50,000 per year.
 Remaining funds are dispersed based on development plans jointly created for each selected project by the project PI and SPARK NS.
 Not all funds awarded necessarily go to a PI’s laboratory.
 For example, funds for work done by vetted contracted research organizations or academic research facilities are paid by SPARK NS directly to these organizations.

 How is SPARK NS different from other funding sources?

-SPARK NS programs provide PIs with funding, education, mentorship, and networking opportunities over the course of a two-year immersive program.
-The programs use a proven model for translational research developed and refined at Stanford University School of Medicine since 2006.
-The model has an exceptional 50%3 success rate at advancing promising academic discoveries through the translational research phase as measured by three criteria: advancing projects to clinical trials; licensing to an existing company; licensing to a startup.
+The SPARK NS program provides PIs with funding, education, mentorship, and networking opportunities over two-years.
+The program uses a proven model for translational research developed, refined, and used since 2006.
+The model has an exceptional 50%3 success rate at advancing promising academic discoveries through the translational research phase as measured by three criteria: advancing projects to clinical trials; licensing to an existing company; obtaining independent investment to start a biotech company.

 Learn more about how SPARK NS programs are different